casper-network/docs/source/docs/casper/operators/becoming-a-validator/bonding.md

 1. `node-address` - An IP address of a peer on the network.
 The default port of nodes' JSON-RPC servers on Mainnet and Testnet is 7777
 2. `secret-key` - The file name containing the secret key of the account paying for the Deploy
 3. `chain-name` - The chain-name to the network where you wish to send the Deploy.
 For Mainnet, use *casper*.
 For Testnet, use *casper-test*
 4. `payment-amount` - The payment for the Deploy in motes.
-This entry point call needs 2.5 CSPR
+This entry point call needs 2.5 CSPR for node version [1.5.1](https://github.com/casper-network/casper-node/blob/release-1.5.1/resources/production/chainspec.toml)
 5. `session-hash` - Hex-encoded hash of the stored auction contract, which depends on the network you are using.
 For Casper's Mainnet and Testnet, the hashes are as follows:

 - **Testnet**: `hash-93d923e336b20a4c4ca14d592b60e5bd3fe330775618290104f9beb326db7ae2`